top of page

 We are so thankful it was not worse, with no broken bones, despite the intense pain of our injuries.

-It absolutely sucks as we were in one of our dream destinations and for a good week after could do nothing but rest up and recover.
-But we are so thankful we are alive.
+It sucks as we were in one of our dream destinations, and for a good week after could do nothing but rest up and recover.

 Be smart, be safe, and don't take the risk if you are not confident.
-It really is not worth it!
+It is not worth it!

 Watch Our First Impressions of Ubud on YouTube